-Boutique Yarra Valley wine tour from Melbourne with Winebus Winery Tours
+Review: Boutique Yarra Valley wine tour from Melbourne is a true treat

 Experience the Yarra Valley’s amazing wine scene on this small group tour from Melbourne.
-You’ll visit four superb wineries for tastings, and enjoy a winery lunch with a glass of wine to accompany your meal.
-A stop at the renowned Yarra Valley Chocolaterie is another highlight.
+You’ll visit four wineries for tastings and enjoy a winery lunch (with a glass of wine to accompany your meal).
+A stop at the renowned Yarra Valley Chocolaterie is another highlight of the day.
 Duration: 8 hours (approx.)

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.

 You could easily be tempted to spend your entire Melbourne visit dining in incredible restaurants, enjoying the city’s amazing café and bar scene, and getting amongst its plethora of cultural attractions.

 However, what’s equally tempting is that in less than an hour you could be exploring the stunning Yarra Valley wine region, tasting world-class wines, meeting the winemakers, sampling fabulous gourmet cuisine, and getting to know the history of this magnificent region.